Course offer Master ProgramCopyright: © John Frederick M O'Halloran

 Paper surrounds us as an everyday material, but it also offers special possibilities for creating shapes.
 Its special qualities make it interesting for two-dimensional, but also for three-dimensional applications.
 Because as soon as a sheet of paper is folded, a three-dimensional structure is created.
 Folds can not only structure the originally flat surface, but also stabilize it, stabilize it and make it moveable in defined directions.
 This is because folds are always also joints at which paper is moved.Copyright: © Studies work

 The resistance of metallic etching plates has always challenged the creativity of artists who have tried their hand at them.
 Legions of tools for manual scratching, scribing, punching, scraping, drilling were developed, along with sophisticated chemical methods for injuring the surface with acids.
 Metal plates are not only hard, but also patient.
 The more or less visible traces of processing can be interpreted and thematized as a visual memory of the process.
 Image ideas and underlying, content-related concepts develop in stages, even multiple times, and each step leaves traces.
 We want to explore this together.Copyright: © K:G

 Biomorphic abstraction - metal casting/WF

-The biomorphic abstraction - colloquially also called 'organic design', was originally developed by sculptors and painters.
-Artists such as Hans Arp or Joan Miró were fascinated by the formal language of nature at the beginning of modernism and tried to apply this expressive power of growing and becoming, of pulsating and expanding living volumes in their works .In the seminar, the participants pursue their own strategies and work them into two-dimensional, structural or volumetric sculptures.Copyright: © Tschauner
+Biomorphic abstraction - colloquially also called 'organic shaping', was originally developed by sculptors and painters.
+Artists like Hans Arp or Joan Miró were fascinated by the formal language of nature at the beginning of modernism and tried to apply this expressive power of growing and becoming, of pulsating and expanding living volumes in their works ...
+For metal casting, the traditional sand casting process is used...